ashish6659/Projects-Details/BakeryStore/Screenshot/Bakery.md

 <p  align="center">

-  An online furniture store that allows users to check for various furniture available at the online store and purchased online.
-The project consists of a list of furniture products displayed in various models and designs.
-The user may browse through these products as per categories.
-If the user likes a product he may add it to his shopping cart.
-Once a user wishes to checkout he must register on the site first.
-He can then login using the same id password next time.
-Then, users can buy furniture online.
-Thus the online furniture shopping project brings an entire furniture shop online and makes it easy for both buyer and seller to make furniture deals.
+  An online Bakery shop that allows users to check for various bakery

+products available at the online store and purchase online.
+The project

+consists of list of bakery products displayed in various categories.
+The

+user may browse through these items as per categories.
+If the user likes a

+product he may add it to his shopping cart.
+Once user wishes to checkout

+he must register on the site first.
+Otherwise he will be unable to order the

+product.
+After creating Account, he can then login using same id

+password next time.
+Now he may pay through a credit card or cash on

+delivery.
+Once the user makes a successful transaction he gets a copy of

+the shopping receipt on his email id.

  <h3 align="center"> Technology used: </h3></p>
 <p  align="center">Java, Servlet, JSP, MySql, HTML, CSS, Bootstrap, JS